Boston

 To put Boston's size in perspective, its area of 232 km² is roughly the same size as Amsterdam.
 Meanwhile, Osaka at 225 km² is roughly the same size as Amsterdam.

-A historic city and academic center in the northeastern US.
 Known as "Beantown", Boston covers 232 km² with a population of 0.7 million.
 The city was established in 1630.
-Boston is known for Harvard & MIT, Freedom Trail, Fenway Park, among other attractions.
+Boston is known for Fenway Park, Freedom Trail, Harvard University, among other attractions.
 The city's main transit system is the MBTA (The T).

-Japan's third-largest city and a culinary capital.
-Nicknamed "The Kitchen of Japan", Osaka has an area of 225 km² and is home to 2.8 million people.
+Nicknamed "Nation's Kitchen", Osaka has an area of 225 km² and is home to 2.8 million people.
 Its history stretches back to 645.
-Visitors come for Osaka Castle, Dotonbori district, Street food culture, and much more.
+Visitors come for Osaka Castle, Dotonbori district, Universal Studios Japan, and much more.
 Getting around is easy with the Osaka Metro.

 Looking beyond city limits, the Osaka metropolitan area covers 13,228 km², which is 1.1x larger than greater Boston at 11,700 km².
 The Osaka metro area is also more populous, with 19.3 million people compared to 4.9 million.